Maynooth: Population

-The population of 14,585 (according to the census in 2016) makes Maynooth the fifth largest settlement in Kildare and the 31st largest settlement in Ireland.
+The population of 17,259 (according to the census in 2022) makes Maynooth the fourth largest settlement in County Kildare and the 29th largest settlement in Ireland.
 However, during the academic year the population of Maynooth nearly doubles in size.
 Measurement can be difficult as much of the population is transient – students at Maynooth University (above 12,000) or St. Patrick's College, or temporary employees at the nearby Intel and Hewlett Packard Enterprise facilities (both located in Leixlip).

 Education

 There are two third-level educational institutions – St Patrick's College, founded under King George III in 1795 to train Ireland's Roman Catholic clergy, and Maynooth University, separated from St. Patrick's College in 1997 – located in the town.
 They share campus space and many facilities.
-Maynooth University is the only university in the Republic of Ireland not situated in a city.

 There are two secondary schools (Maynooth Post Primary & Maynooth Community College, run from the same premises by Kildare and Wicklow Education and Training Board), and five primary schools: a Presentation Sisters girls-only school, a Dublin Archdiocese boys-only school (St. Mary's BNS), an Educate Together school, a Dublin Archdiocese Irish-language school and an An Foras Pátrúnachta multi-denominational Irish-language primary school, currently co-located with the other Irish-language school.

-A KWETB Irish-language secondary school was due to open in September 2020.
+A KWETB Irish-language secondary school opened in September 2020.